 Prior to finalizing an adoption, all adopting parent(s) must complete a “Home study” in their state.
 This “Home study” usually involves several interviews as well as medical, criminal & financial background checks.
 Upon successful completion, this “Home study” will certify that the adopting parent(s) are qualified to adopt.
 This process typically takes 30 to 60 days to complete.
 We can provide you with names home study agencies in your state.

 How are adoption facilitators regulated?

-In 2006, legislation was passed to protect birth parents and adoptive parents in their dealings with Adoption Facilitators.
+In 2006, legislation was passed to protect expectant mothers and adoptive parents in their dealings with Adoption Facilitators.
 California Family Code Section 8632.5 requires that all Adoption Facilitators providing facilitation services independently from an adoption agency or adoption attorney in California must be registered with the California Department of Social Services (CDSS).
 The CDSS, through the Adoptions Support Unit, provides administrative oversight of the Adoption Facilitator Registry.

 Adoption Facilitators must meet requirements established by the department of CDSS.
 Some of these requirements include meeting specific educational and experience requirements, posting a surety bond and undergoing criminal background check.

 Will I be required to pay living expenses for a birth mother?